Featuredutka/WildHack-2021-Focal-Quokka/README.md

 # Seal Counter App

-This team project was created during the WildHack2021.
+This team project created during the WildHack2021.
 The app is purposed to analyze incoming photos and to search present seals for further counting and plotting.

 ### Developers
 - Georgiy Andreev (Front-end developer) - [GitHub](https://github.com/andreevgeorge)